 4. Add the filter on top and let the coffee steep for 4 minutes.
 After the time has passed, press the plunger down and you’re ready.
 A perfect cup of coffee awaits you like a loyal friend.

 For more details on using a french press, I recommend the following:

-**Bonus Brewing Method (For those coffee enthusiasts who have read this far) – The coffee siphon is an old method of coffee brewing that is now making a resurgence among diehard coffee fans.
+**Bonus Brewing Method (for those coffee enthusiasts who have read this far) – The coffee siphon is an old method of coffee brewing that is now making a resurgence among diehard coffee fans.
 The method virtually eliminates the usual acidity found in most coffee brews and leaves an almost sweet taste that’s full of flavor.
-Google it, ask your local coffee expert about it, but definitely try it out.
+Google it or ask your local coffee expert about it, but definitely try it out.